New York Yankees Radio Network: Previous announcers

 For the inaugural season of the Yankees Radio Network, the team continued the longstanding tradition carried on by WABC, WINS, and other Yankee flagship stations by having a two-man booth where both broadcasters would share play-by-play duties during the game.
 Because 2002 was also the first season of the YES Network and Michael Kay was called upon to be the team's new lead television voice, the Yankees decided to replace him with longtime ESPN SportsCenter anchor Charley Steiner, who was no stranger to calling baseball on the radio (having been ESPN Radio's lead baseball voice for the previous four seasons) nor to New York sports (having covered New York sports on radio for almost a decade and serving as the voice of both the New Jersey Generals and the New York Jets football teams).
 The duo worked together for three seasons, with perhaps their most notable call being Steiner's call of Aaron Boone's 2003 American League Championship Series-winning home run.

 The Sterling-Steiner partnership lasted until the end of the 2004 season, with their final game together being Game 7 of that year's American League Championship Series that the Yankees lost to become the first team in Major League Baseball history to lose a series they led 3-0.
 After that season, to make room for Suzyn Waldman's move to the broadcast booth, Steiner was to become the YES Network's studio host for Yankee games as well as for its coverage of the then-New Jersey Nets, a spot that opened after Fred Hickman left YES for ESPN.
 This did not come to pass, however, as Steiner elected to go west and replace the fired Ross Porter at the Los Angeles Dodgers Radio Network.

-In April 2024,Sterling retired abruptly and was succeeded by a rotation of play-by-play announcers including Emmanuel Berbari, Justin Shackil and Spanish radio broadcaster Rickie Ricardo.
+In April 2024, Sterling retired abruptly and was succeeded by a rotation of play-by-play announcers including Emmanuel Berbari, Justin Shackil and Spanish radio broadcaster Rickie Ricardo.
+He returned for the last few series of the season through the team's loss in the 2024 World Series before a final retirement.
+He was succeeded in 2025 by former Mariners play-by-play man Dave Sims.